Northwest Orient Airlines Flight 421

 Northwest Orient Airlines Flight 421 was a domestic scheduled passenger flight from Chicago, Illinois, to Minneapolis, Minnesota, United States, that crashed on 29 August 1948.
 The Martin 2-0-2 aircraft, operated by Northwest Orient Airlines, suffered structural failure in its left wing and crashed approximately 4.1 mi northwest of Winona, Minnesota, about 95 mi southeast of Minneapolis.
 A Civil Aeronautics Board investigation determined that the crash was caused by fatigue cracks in the wings of the aircraft, and recommended lower speeds and frequent inspections of all Martin 2-0-2 aircraft.
-All 33 passengers and 4 crewmembers on board were killed.
+All 33 passengers and 4 crew members on board were killed.
 The crash was the first loss of a Martin 2-0-2, and remains the worst accident involving a Martin 2-0-2, as well as the worst aviation accident in Wisconsin.

 Flight

 Flight 421 was served by a Martin 2-0-2 aircraft operated by Northwest Orient Airlines.
 It was just under a year old, and had accumulated a total airtime of 1,321 hours since it was delivered in 1947.
 The flight was piloted by Captain Robert Leslie Johnson, who had 5,502 hours of flying time.
 The copilot was David Franklin Brenner, with 2,380 hours of flight time.
 The stewardess onboard was Mary E. Ungs.

-The aircraft departed Midway Airport at 3:50 pm, CST, carrying 33 passengers, 4 crewmembers, 800 USgal of fuel, and 1038 lb of baggage.
+The aircraft departed Midway Airport at 3:50 pm, CST, carrying 33 passengers, 4 crew members, 800 USgal of fuel, and 1038 lb of baggage.
 Weather reports received prior to departure indicated relatively clear conditions with a few scattered rain showers en route in the vicinity of La Crosse, Wisconsin and Rochester, Minnesota.
 The flight progressed normally as the aircraft reached its planned altitude of 8000 ft and made its way across Wisconsin.
 At 4:55 pm, the aircraft reported its position over La Crosse, Wisconsin, about 125 mi southeast of Minneapolis.
 The aircraft received permission to begin its descent, and descended to 7000 ft at 4:59 pm.